Downtown Glenside Foundation (DGF)

 DGF is a nonprofit organization whose mission is to foster community and local businesses in order to support a vibrant Downtown Glenside.

-The Foundation's purposes are to support activities for residents and friends in all areas of the Township that:
+The Downtown Glenside Foundation aims to support activities for residents and friends throughout the Township that:

-• Promote local arts and culture through creation of alliances and partnerships;
+Promote local arts and culture by forging alliances and partnerships;

-• Develop and support initiatives to promote economic vitality through educational activities for small business creation and promotion, and for vocational education initiatives in key industries;
+Develop and support initiatives that enhance economic vitality through educational activities related to small business creation and promotion, as well as vocational education initiatives in key industries;

-As a tax-exempt corporation, the Foundation can offer to donors a federal tax deduction to the extent permitted by law and provides expanded opportunities to raise funds to support key programs.
-As a 501(c)(3) it offers potential sponsors and donors the chance to be a part of the Glenside community.
+As a tax-exempt corporation, the Downtown Glenside Foundation provides donors with the opportunity for federal tax deductions as allowed by law and expands opportunities to raise funds for vital programs.
+As a 501(c)(3) organization, it invites potential sponsors and donors to engage with the Glenside community.

 History of Glenside

-Richard Wall and Toby Leech, settled in Glenside and become influential in the area’s first development.
-They were actively involved in political, social and religious growth of Glenside.
-Toby Leech became a great businessman and established several enterprises in the area.
-He established the area’s first fulling and corn mill at the Tookany Creek.
-The structure built by Toby Leech to house his enslaved workers in the area still stands today along the church road.
-Toby Leech was also involved in numerous land transactions in the rest of Philadelphia and Chester Counties.
+Among the pioneers shaping Downtown Glenside Foundation were Richard Wall and Toby Leech, who played vital roles in the area’s early development.
+Their involvement in the political, social, and religious growth of Glenside was profound.
+Toby Leech, a successful businessman, established the area’s first fulling and corn mill at Tookany Creek.
+The structure he built to house his enslaved workforce still stands today along Church Road.
+Additionally, Leech was engaged in various land transactions throughout Philadelphia and Chester Counties.

-In 1691, Humphrey Morrey became the first mayor of Philadelphia, a post he held for two years.
-He was influential in the area’s politics and social development as well.
-After his legacy, his only surviving child, Richard Morrey inherited his grant land and placed his name in history books as the first slave owner in Glenside to free his slave workers.
+In 1691, Humphrey Morrey became Philadelphia's first mayor for a two-year term, significantly influencing the area’s politics and social progress.
+His legacy continued through his only surviving child, Richard Morrey, who became known as the first slave owner in Glenside history to free his enslaved workers.

 • Contact Us